 At Dar Al Arkan we aspire to be the premier real estate developer in the Kingdom.
-The real estate sector is a major contributor to the economy, and guided by the Saudi Vision 2030, our solutions aim to play an integral role to help enhance the economy and to keep pace with the ongoing societal trends and needs.
+The real estate sector is a major contributor to the economy, and guided by the Saudi Vision2030, under the guidance of the Custodian of the Two Holy Mosques, King Salman Bin Abdulaziz Al Saud, and The Crown Prince Mohammad Bin Salman Bin Abdulaziz Al Saud, our solutions aim to play an integral role in delivering on the objectives of the Vision2030 for the real estate sector.